devilandcode/devilandcode/README.md

 My name is Kiril aka devilandcode and I'm backEnd developer

-- 🛠 I’m currently performin freelance orders for website development and telegram bots
+- 🛠 I’m currently performing freelance orders for website development and telegram bots
 - 🔭 I’m using PHP+Laravel,html,css,js
 - 📫 How to reach me: links to my account and email are in my profile